tanem/chauncey/README.md

 ## Configuration

 First you need a [Bitly developer access token](http://dev.bitly.com/authentication.html).
-Then you'll need to add the token to your user environment, for example:
+You can either pass this token directly via the [API](#api), or add it to your user environment so chauncey can pick it up automatically.
+For example:

 ```
 $ BITLY_ACCESS_TOKEN=[access token] chauncey http://google.com/